PraneshS22BEE0237/Verilog_Projects/Hexadecimal_keypad/README.md

 ## 🔍 Overview

 This project implements a robust hexadecimal keypad controller designed in SystemVerilog for VLSI applications.
-The design features a sophisticated state machine-based approach to handle 4×4 matrix keypad scanning, debouncing, and key code generation compatible with Grayhill 072 interface standards..
+The design features a sophisticated state machine-based approach to handle 4×4 matrix keypad scanning, debouncing, and key code generation compatible with Grayhill 072 interface standards.

 ### Key Highlights